kbss-cvut/termit-docker/README.md

 ### Language

-The default configuration assumes TermIt is run for Czech vocabularies.
-To use TermIt in other environments, the following changes are needed:

-#### TermIt

-TermIt backend uses a default language to set the primary language for vocabularies.
+TermIt backend uses a default language to set the primary language for vocabularies if not specified by the user.
+By default, Czech is used.
 To configure it, set the `TERMIT_PERSISTENCE_LANGUAGE` value in `docker-compose.yml` to the appropriate language tag (e.g., en, de).

+Similarly, all identifier generators use Czech namespaces.
+If this is a problem for you, you can change them (see the next paragraph).

-### Further TermIt Configuration
+### Further Backend Configuration

-As stated above, TermIt is highly configurable.
-[This table](./termit-config.md) lists the names of environment variables that can be passed to TermIt backend either directly in `docker-compose.yml`, in an [env_file](https://docs.docker.com/compose/compose-file/compose-file-v3/#env_file), or via command line.
+[This table](./termit-config.md) lists the names of environment variables that can be passed to TermIt backend either directly in `docker-compose.yml`, in an [env_file](https://docs.docker.com/compose/compose-file/compose-file-v3/#env_file) (`.env` is already configured), or via command line.

 The parameters are based on
 the [Configuration](https://github.com/kbss-cvut/termit/blob/master/src/main/java/cz/cvut/kbss/termit/util/Configuration.java)